 Understand the products you are trading

-Another issue is this: some traders do not understand the product they are trading.
-They are oblivious to the fundamentals that influence their product, thereby impacting their potential to profit from trades or cut losses early when the fundamentals change.
+Another issue is this: some traders do not understand the assets they are trading.
+They are oblivious to the fundamentals that influence their asset, thereby impacting their potential to profit from trades or cut losses early when the fundamentals change.
 Correlations between various products or asset classes can also be extremely useful for this.

 If a trader is trading a contract such as the S&P 500 it is an advantage to know the companies that impact the index the most.
 I always suggest learning the top 10 companies or make a list of the top 10%.
 Imagine holding a long position and positive news breaks regarding one of those companies.
 It provides you the insight to add to your long position or remove your sell order as there is probably a lot more profit to be taken from that trade!